rollbear/trompeloeil/README.md

 Limitations (TODO-list)
 -----------------------
 - Private methods cannot be mocked
+- Mock function parameter types must not include commas (i.e. must not be of template types with more than one template parameter.)
+  * use a typedef as a simple work-around
 - Function templates cannot be mocked
 - EXPECT_DESTRUCTION is not supported
 - Reporting really needs more work